RetentionRocket/tutorial-shopify-webhooks/source/index.html.md

 You can give the application any name you like.
 We'll call it `shopify-webhooks`.
 The `--api` argument is available in Rails 5.0 (and newer) and generates an API-centric application without view files and other code required for a user-facing interface.

 A Rails API application is faster and contains less code than a conventional Rails application.
 However, the authentication strategy implemented by the shopify_app gem requires cookies for session persistence.
 Session persistence is not implemented by default in a Rails API application so we'll add it by modifying the application.
+We'll also install the shopify_app gem and add configuration files so the shopify_app engine will respond to Shopify webhooks.

+Change directories:

+`$ cd shopify-webhooks`

+Now you are working in the project directory.

 ### Shopify Gem